mirecekd/ficak/README.md

 Booster for T21 radiators.

 ## Introduction
 As part of multiple energy saving activities in our house I did not find any "cool" solution for airflow booster attachable nicely to T21 radiators.
+And have to create one:

 ![ficak](pic/IMG_20220916_113225.jpg)

 ## 3D models
-I created my own model of holder attachable into T21 radiators (only 66mm thick) and universal case for controller and 40mmx40mm fan.
+I created model of holder attachable into T21 radiators (only 66mm thick) and universal case for controller and 40mmx40mm fan.

 ![schematics](pic/IMG_20220915_125354.jpg)